Thank you for your interest in the University of Georgia Press.

 These guidelines do not apply to the Association of Writers and Writing Programs Award for Creative Nonfiction, Cave Canem Poetry Prize, Flannery O'Connor Award for Short Fiction, The National Poetry Series, or Crux: The Georgia Series in Literary Nonfiction.

-Address your proposal, and any requests for further information, to the appropriate editor at the following address:
+Address your proposal, and any requests for further information, to the appropriate editor via email.

 If you are unsure about whether your project fits the editorial program of the press, please feel free to send a brief initial query email to an editor.